Mount Debateable, Queensland: Geography

+The Burnett River forms the northern boundary of the locality.

 The Gayndah Mundubbera Road passes through the locality from east (Gayndah) to west (Deep Creek).

 Despite the name, the Mount Debateable railway station is not in the locality but in Dirnbir north of the river.
+It was originally known as Buckingah railway station until August 1913.
+It was on the now-closed Mungar Junction to Monto railway line.

+There are two peaks in the locality: